camsjams/node-treasury/README.md

 }
 ```

-With the addition of the lightweight node-treasury, you can save the boilerplate!
+With the addition of the lightweight Treasury, you can save the boilerplate!
 ``` js
 testit: function(req, res) {
     var params = req.allParams();